 - Visible.
 Your child is small and fast on a balance bike making them difficult to see.
 Make sure that vehicles are given the best chance to see them.
 They are particularly vulnerable when riding on footpaths and their size means they often will be out of the vision of a driver backing out of or into a driveway.

-- Make them be seen by giving them height – use a flag.
+- Make them be seen – consider using a flag.
 Make them visible to the driver., Have your child in bright visible clothing with a bright visible helmet on their head.

 - Being Heard may also help.
 A mini hornit is a fun and loud horn that can help children let others know they are here, that they are coming.
 A horn can initially be a distraction – the 25 sounds are super fun, so why wouldn’t they use it lots.
 Give them time to overcome the distraction in a safe environment and then that horn will be functional as well as fun.